veryalien/mycobit/README.md

 # What do all those mycobit instructions do?

 Good question, more info coming soon!

+See mycobit_info.pdf for the complete, but mostly unexplained, instruction set.

 # Can mycobit use the edge connector pins on the microbit?